Neighborhoods in Atlanta: Other areas

 In addition to the officially designated neighborhoods, many other named areas exist.
 Several larger areas, consisting of multiple neighborhoods, are not formally defined but commonly used.
 Most notable are Buckhead, Midtown, and Downtown.
 Other smaller examples exist, such as Little Five Points, which encompasses parts of three neighborhoods.
 Some of these regions may overlap, such as West Midtown, an area which includes several neighborhoods on the west side of the larger Midtown area.

 Some of these areas are connected with community groups such as Midtown Alliance or Community improvement districts (CIDs) such as the Buckhead CID.
 While those organizations often have an associated definition of the areas they represent, those definitions may not be the same as the common usage.
 Less formally, some areas of the city are referred to by compass directions, such as Southwest Atlanta.

 Neighborhoods (by area)

 Intown Atlanta

 The term "intown" is historically most commonly used to refer to any neighborhoods close to the central part of the city.

-Downtown

-Downtown Atlanta n is a neighborhood that contains the following sub-districts: